Cost of Living in Wellington Florida: Complete 2026 Breakdown

 - Roof Age: Newer roofs (especially impact-resistant) = lower rates

-- Construction Type: Concrete block construction costs less than wood frame
+- Construction Type: Concrete block costs less than wood frame

-- Wind Mitigation: Hurricane shutters, reinforced openings save 10-40%
+- Wind Mitigation: Hurricane shutters and reinforced openings save 10–40%

 - Claims History: Clean 5-year history = better rates